Click on a link to be taken to that section below or skip to main content or simply scroll down

 Any Canadian Tire store (accessible parking and in most stores flat entrance with automatic doors) usually has dry-gel batteries charged and available for sale and they will install them in your wheelchair or electric scooter right there in the store.
 Check the Yellow Pages of the telephone book under Hardware for the store nearest you.
 Call ahead to make sure they have what you need in stock.
 If not, call the next nearest town.

-Yes.
-Two companies offer airport or hotel pickup and wheelchair/scooter accessible vans to take you to Niagara Falls and back to Toronto:
+Four companies offer airport or hotel pickup and wheelchair/scooter accessible vans to take you to Niagara Falls and back to Toronto:

 Dignity Transportation Inc.